jrom876/Python_Person/README.md

 # TestPerson
 Python code to create person, group, and unittest classes, with an sql database interface

-This project started as an interview programming challenge from a potential employer who gave me an hour to create a person struct program in C which could also convert all class attributes to bytecode, and then write the python version for extra credit.
+This project started as an interview programming challenge from a potential employer who gave me an hour to create a struct program in C with at least one string, one char, one int, and one short int which would also convert all outputs to bytecode, and then write the python version for extra credit.

+This is similar to the classic struct person program that every computer science student has done at one time or another.
+So, just for kicks, I later expanded their requirements to include both C and python versions of a robust .txt object to sql converter, and started this project.

 See https://github.com/jrom876/arrStructExample/arrStructExample.c for the early C version.